MerosCrypto/Meros/docs/Protocol/Lattice.md

 - Lock
 - Unlock

-When a new Entry is received via a `Claim`, `Send`, `Receive`, `Data`, `Lock`, or `Unlock` message, it should be added to the sender's Account, if long as the signature is correct and any other checks imposed by the sub-type pass.
+When a new Entry is received via a `Claim`, `Send`, `Receive`, `Data`, `Lock`, or `Unlock` message, it should be added to the sender's Account, if long as the signature (produced by the sender signing the hash) is correct and any other checks imposed by the sub-type pass.
 The reason why the array is two dimensional is in case two different Entries share the same sender/nonce.
 Until one is confirmed, as described in the Verifications documentation, both must remain on the Account.

 ### Mint

 Mint Entries are locally created when blocks are added to the blockchain, as described in the Merit documentation, and never sent over the network.
 They also have the following fields:

 - output: The BLS Public Key of the verifier who earned the new Meros.
 - amount: The amount of Meri created.